The Sports Buffet will be a regular feature of FPS.

 The Columbus Blue Jackets are looking for a new coach AGAIN!
 Is there anyone out there that can turn what seems to be a team with a couple of very good players into a winner.
 If not, the city of Columbus will let the team leave.
 Central Ohio will not support a loser and that is all the CBJ have done.
 In their history they have had just 1 sniff of the playoff coffee beans.

 The new NCAA rule changes include the right of a ref to take a TD off the board if the player “showboats” on his way to the endzone.
 Having spent some time in zebra stripes myself, I must give the officials some advice.
 Be VERY careful how and when you make that call.
 If it were made against the home team at Ohio State, Texas, Notre Dame or any number of CFB hotbeds, it might result in a tumult that would make the Hundred Years War seem like a minor disagreement between two 3 year old girls at a church picnic.

 That’s what I think.
 Tell me what you think.

 Bill Smith is a former coach of several semi-pro teams, has officiated both football and basketball, done color on radio for college football and basketball and has scouted talent.
 He is a senior writer for and edits https://fryingpansports.com.
+He is a regular contributor on Cleveland Sports Radio http://www.sportstalkcleveland.com/ Monday afternoons at 1 Eastern.
 He has also published several novels on

 and edits .